mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 ```
 ````

-If you have multiple notes with the same name, simply specifying the name will not be enough, as the plugin can't figure out which not you are referring to.
+If you have multiple notes with the same name, simply specifying the name will not be enough, as the plugin can't figure out which one you are referring to.
 In that case you need to specify the full path relative to the vault root.

 ````